Yoshihisa Taira

-Yoshihisa Taira (or Taïra) (平 義久, Taira Yoshihisa) was a Japanese-born French composer.
+Yoshihisa Taira (or Taïra) (平 義久, Taira Yoshihisa) was a Japanese composer of contemporary classical music primarily active in France.
+Grove Music Online remarks that "His treatment of time and space, sonority, poetic lyricism, silence [...] were derived from traditional Japanese music and art, and are compatible with a French modernist aesthetic".

 Biography

-Yoshihisa Taïra was born in Tokyo in 1937.
-Initially, he studied at the Tokyo University of the Arts.
-He arrived in France in 1966 where he then studied at the Conservatoire de Paris.
-Among his teachers were André Jolivet, Henri Dutilleux and Olivier Messiaen.
+Yoshihisa Taïra was born in Tokyo on 3 March 1937.
+Initially, he attended the Tokyo University of the Arts, studying composition under Tomojirō Ikenouchi, and graduating in 1965.
+He then arrived in France to study at the Conservatoire de Paris; his teachers there included André Jolivet, Henri Dutilleux, Olivier Messiaen, Taïra also studied with Iannis Xenakis.

 He was a composition lecturer at the École Normale de Musique in Paris.
 Among his best-known students at École Normale were Chien-Hui Hung, Mansoor Hosseini and Malika Kishino.

-Taïra died in Paris, in March 2005.
+Taïra died in Paris, on 13 March 2005.